 As an Amazon Associate, I earn from qualifying purchases.

 How hot does it get in Israel?

-As I said, temperatures can soar beyond 35 degrees Celcius (95 degrees Fahrenheit) in the summer.
-In some places, the temperature even crosses 40 degrees Celcius!
+As I said, temperatures can soar beyond 35 degrees Celsius (95 degrees Fahrenheit) in the summer.
+In some places, the temperature even crosses 40 degrees Celsius!
 Also, there are places, especially near the Mediterranean coast, where the humidity is very high – usually above 60%.
 This really adds up to the heat.
 So, the temperature might say 35 degrees, but you’ll feel much hotter.

 Usually, it starts warming up at the end of May and the heat keeps increasing until the end of August.
 Then, it slowly decreases until the start of October.
 But, with the crazy weather changes that we’re experiencing lately, it’s really hard to tell what we’ll experience in the future.
 Last year, there were unordinary heatwaves in months that weren’t even summer.

 The hottest place in Israel is the Jordan Valley and the Dead Sea area.
 While writing this post, I’m searching for weather in Ein Bokek, the Dead Sea hotel area.
 It says it’s going to be 42 degrees Celsius today!
 On some days, it can even reach around 50 degrees Celsius.
 Though, the good thing about the Dead Sea area is that it’s relatively dry, so you won’t feel choked by the heat.

 These high temperatures can be experienced all along the valley that passes from Eilat in the south to Tiberias in the north.
 There’s a local joke that you can make an omelet by simply breaking an egg into a cooking pan and placing the pan on top of one of the rocks in the Eilat mountains.
 So yes, it’s REALLY hot there, too.